-An Antelope Valley couple has pleaded guilty to operating an elaborate dog fighting ring out of their home.
+An Antelope Valley couple has pleaded guilty to operating an elaborate dogfighting ring out of their home.

-The sentence includes three years of formal probation, completion of an animal cruelty counseling program and restitution.
+The sentence includes three years of formal probation, completion of an animal cruelty counseling program, and restitution.
 Jiminez also is prohibited from owning any dogs or living with anyone who has dogs.
 He also will be subject to search-and-seizure terms by all law enforcement, including the Los Angeles County Department of Animal Care and Control.

-His wife, Yvette Jiminez, pleaded guilty to one count of willful animal cruelty and two counts of felony dog fighting.
+His wife, Yvette Jiminez, pleaded guilty to one count of willful animal cruelty and two counts of felony dogfighting.
 She received the same probation restrictions as her husband and was ordered released after serving nine months behind bars.

 Three pit bull puppies also were found chained or fenced in the backyard.
-Detectives key evidence, however, was detailed, handwritten descriptions of dog fights dating back to the mid-1990s.
-The writings included “training regimens and blow-by-blow narrtives of select dog fights,” prosecutors said.
+Detectives' key evidence was detailed handwritten descriptions of dog fights dating back to the mid-1990s.
+The writings included “training regimens and blow-by-blow narratives of select dog fights,” prosecutors said.